Wexner Center for the Arts: History

 The precursor was the University Gallery of Fine Art which was curated by the university's fine art director.
 In 1970, under Director Betty Collings' leadership, the gallery began hosting major contemporary artists and acquiring the collection that would become the Wexner Center as a response to student grievances about the Kent State shootings.
 In the 1980s, Jonathan Green became director and acquired art that expressed activism.
 The gallery's final exhibit was “AIDS: The Artists’ Response” in 1989 prior to the opening of the Wexner Center.

 The $43 million Wexner Center, commissioned by Ohio State University, was named after the father of Leslie H. Wexner, chairman of Limited Brands, an Ohio native and Ohio State alumnus who pledged $25 million to the project.
 Peter Eisenman won the design competition for the Wexner in 1983 over four other, more experienced finalists: Cesar Pelli; Michael Graves; Kallmann McKinnell & Wood; and Arthur Erickson.
 (Each was paired with a local architect.)
 Progressive Architecture magazine devoted a whole issue to the building even before it was finished.

 The Wexner Center opened on November 17, 1989, and architects like Philip Johnson, Richard Meier and Charles Gwathmey convened in Columbus to mark the building's completion with a public forum on the state of American architecture.
 The event was hailed by The New York Times as "one of the most eagerly awaited architectural events of the last decade."

 During its three-year renovation between 2002 and 2005, the Wexner relocated its galleries in a former coffin factory two miles away, while the performing arts and film programs continued at the center.
 It typically drew 200,000 to 250,000 visitors a year before the renovation.
 In November 2005, the Wexner Center reopened.

+Following the release of the Epstein files, which revealed Les Wexner's close ties with child sex offender Jeffrey Epstein, protestors submitted a formal name review and called for Wexner's surname to be removed from the center.